Prajwal-k-tech/Sol-hack-for-earth/SETUP_GUIDE.md

 ## 🎭 **Demo Script for Judges**

 ### Opening (30 seconds)
-> "Traditional solar farms lose 15-25% efficiency due to poor maintenance scheduling.
-Sol-AI Planner solves this with the first prescriptive solar O&M platform."
+> "Traditional solar farms lose 15-25% efficiency due to poor maintenance scheduling. sol solves this with the first prescriptive solar O&M platform."

 ### Problem Demo (30 seconds)
 > "See these red markers?
 Those are dirty panels costing thousands in lost revenue.
 Notice the dust storm alert - tomorrow will make it worse."